williamouyang/okta.github.io/_source/docs/guides/okta_mobile_connect.md

   _(For example: "https://itunes.apple.com/us/app/example/id123456789")_

-* The URI Scheme that will return this app to the foreground
+* The URI Scheme that returns this app to the foreground.

   _(For example: "example://" )_

 * Instructions for testing your app.

-  *Please provide any instructions and credentials needed to configure SAML as Okta will need to change the SAML settings in your app to point at testing servers.*
+  *Please provide any instructions and credentials needed to configure SAML.
+Okta will change the SAML settings in your app to point to testing servers.*

 <!--
 If your app meets these two criteria, you are encouraged to submit it